Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints: Synthetic WMPCs Generation

 \subsection{Topics}

-To generate a controlled set of synthetic MPCs, we identify a set of controversial topics to encourage more polarized and clear statements from speakers based on their assigned stance.
+To generate a controlled set of synthetic WMPCs, we identify a set of controversial topics to encourage more polarized and clear statements from speakers based on their assigned stance.
 Specifically, following \citet{li-etal-2024-llms-speak}, we select $38$ topics and create two stance statements for each topic: one reflecting a \textit{progressive} perspective and the other a \textit{conservative} perspective.
-The statements are created trying to avoid potential biases such as framing statements negatively or using specific terms exclusively in one category.
-Finally, we instruct the LLMs to generate conversations based on each of the resulting 76 statements.
-We provide the full list of topics in Appendix \ref{app:topic_to_discuss}.
+Finally, we instruct the LLMs to generate conversations based on each of the resulting 76 statements (see Appendix B at \url{https://arxiv.org/abs/2502.13592}).